wpilibsuite/frc-docs/source/docs/software/wpilib-tools/glass/field2d-widget.rst

 Once the widget appears, you can resize and place it on the Glass workspace as you desire.
 Right-clicking the top of the widget will allow you to customize the name of the widget, select a custom field image, select a custom robot image, and choose the dimensions of the field and robot.

+When selecting :guilabel:`Choose image...` you can choose to either select an image file or a PathWeaver JSON file as long as the image file is in the same directory.
+Choosing the JSON file will automatically import the correct location of the field in the image and the correct size of the field.

-.. note:: You can retrieve the latest field image from `here <https://github.com/wpilibsuite/PathWeaver/tree/master/src/main/resources/edu/wpi/first/pathweaver>`__.
-This is the same image that is used when generating paths using :ref:`PathWeaver <docs/software/wpilib-tools/pathweaver/introduction:Introduction to PathWeaver>`.
+.. note:: You can retrieve the latest field image and JSON files from `here <https://github.com/wpilibsuite/PathWeaver/tree/master/src/main/resources/edu/wpi/first/pathweaver>`__.
+This is the same image and JSON that are used when generating paths using :ref:`PathWeaver <docs/software/wpilib-tools/pathweaver/introduction:Introduction to PathWeaver>`.

 .. image:: images/field2d-options.png